ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 ### Adding the image editing button to the image toolbar

-To invoke the CKBox image editor straight from the image contextual toolbar (availabnle at right click on an image), it needs to be added to the toolbar configuration.
+To invoke the CKBox image editor straight from the image contextual toolbar (availabne at right-click on an image), it needs to be added to the toolbar configuration.

 {@img assets/img/toolbar-items.png 402 An extended contextual toolbar.}

-The snippet below show an example image contextual toolbar configuration.
+The snippet below shows an example image contextual toolbar configuration.

 ```js
 ClassicEditor